eyeseast/dorchester/README.md

 Use the `--progress` flag to show a progress bar.
 This is off by default.

+Use `-m` or `--multiprocessing` to use Python's [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) module to significantly speed up point generation.
+This will try to use every processor on your machine instead of just one.

 ## Putting points on a map

 For small-ish areas, QGIS will render lots of points just fine.
 Generate points, and load the output as a delimited or GeoJSON file.

-To build an interactive dot density map, you can use tippecanoe to generate an MBTiles file, which can be uploaded to Mapbox (or possibly other hosting providers).
+To build an interactive dot density map, you can use [tippecanoe](https://github.com/mapbox/tippecanoe) to generate an MBTiles file, which can be uploaded to Mapbox (or possibly other hosting providers).
 This has worked for me:

 ```sh
 tippecanoe -zg -o points.mbtiles --drop-densest-as-needed --extend-zooms-if-still-dropping points.csv